stefandebruyn/surefire/docs/design-one-pager.md

 ## Application Architecture

 A Surefire application performs real-time control via an **executor**, or scheduler.
 The executor periodically executes **tasks** according to some schedule.
 A task can be anything; common examples are control algorithms and device drivers.
 Tasks communicate through an area of shared memory called the **state vector**.
 The state vector is divided into scalar data **elements**.
-Tasks on different machines communicate by sending elements of their state vectors over the network.
+Tasks on different machines communicate by sharing elements of their state vectors over the network.
 Tasks may be implemented by **state machines** that operate on state vector elements.

 ## Application Configuration